 Every city and town across the US boasts a public library.
 This is a great resource for free movies rentals, books, and magazines.
 All you need is a library card–which is very easy to get– as long as you have proof of your residence.
 If your library doesn’t have the title you are looking for, you can go online and request an inter-library loan, i.e. a loan from one library to another and have it delivered to your local branch.

 2. Get your hair and nails done for cheap

 Most beauty schools offer hair and beauty services for a very nominal fee.
 Just google “beauty schools” to find one in your neighborhood.
 The services are provided by beauty school students.
 Ask for a senior student when you make the appointment, so you get someone who knows what they are doing.
 If not, you can be in in for long day in the chair with someone guessing their way through a hairdo– an experience that far outweighs the savings.

 If you have just moved to the US and haven’t had wifi installed at your home, there are several places you can access free wifi.
 Your local library has free wifi and if you don’t have a computer, you can also use one of theirs.
 Many malls, coffee shops and restaurants have free wifi.
 There are also co-working spaces that offer a daily drop-in rate or a weekly complimentary co-working day.

 4. Visit an art gallery or museum for free

-Many museums and art galleries across the US offer free admission at least once a month or a couple of times of a year.
-Look up the museums and art galleries in your city to find which day of the week or month is free.
+Many museums, art galleries and national parks across the US offer free admission at least once a month or a couple of times of a year.
+Check out museums, art galleries and national parks in your city to learn more about free days.

 5. Shop for clothes at half the price